Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Competently analyse and report on three (3) primary research papers on a topic of their choice and apply it to the radiation therapy setting
+- competently analyse and report on primary research papers addressing a research question in a radiation therapy setting,